-Trump says all trade talks with Canada are terminated over Reagan ad
+Trump says trade talks with Canada terminated over Reagan advertisement

-US President says fraudulent advertisement featuring the late President Ronald Reagan to blame for termination of talks.
+US president says fraudulent advertisement featuring the late President Ronald Reagan to blame for termination of talks.

-US President Donald Trump said that all trade talks with Canada have been terminated following what he called a fraudulent television advertisement in which former President Ronald Reagan spoke negatively about tariffs.
+United States President Donald Trump said all trade talks with Canada have been terminated following what he called a fraudulent television advertisement in which the late President Ronald Reagan spoke negatively about tariffs.

 “The Ronald Reagan Foundation has just announced that Canada has fraudulently used an advertisement, which is FAKE, featuring Ronald Reagan speaking negatively about Tariffs,” Trump wrote on his Truth Social platform late on Thursday.